Achieving Interoperable, Reliable and Secure Cyberspace: 3 Key North Atlantic (Europe, Canada and U.S.A) Strategic Cybersecurity Challenges

 Building Upon Shared Responsibility

 No single country, industry, community, or individual is immune to cyber threats, and no single government agency, company, or individual can solve our current cybersecurity challenges alone.
-The continuous availability and security of our information and critical infrastructures is a “
+The continuous availability and security of our information and critical infrastructures is a “shared responsibility” that we all must embrace to keep our societies and our nations secure.

 From critical infrastructures, to processes, to data, to people, cybersecurity touches everything an organization is doing.
 Therefore, a multidisciplinary cybersecurity team is indispensable to fully understand the different aspects of the threat actors and attack surface.
 Moreover, a shared responsibility requires a cross industry collaboration with unified information sharing based on common practices, procedures and policies build upon trust.